 - Tips on how to record vocals and various instruments in the studio

-The NT2-A is sturdy when clipped into the shock mount so there will be no issues in the recording studio in terms of noise from movement of the mic.
-This product can be set up through any audio interface which make it ideal for computer-based recordings in a home studio.
+The NT2-A is very secure when clipped into the shock mount so there will be no issues in the recording studio in terms of noise from movement of the mic.
+This product can be set up through any audio interface which makes it ideal for computer-based recordings in a home studio.
+All you need is an XLR cable to connect the mic to the interface.

 All internal and external components are manufactured in Australia to an extremely high standard.
-This helps you identify the authenticity of your microphone.
+This helps you identify the credibility and trustworthiness of all RØDE microphones.

 - Solid cast metal construction